CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Your VPC must have at least two subnets.
 These subnets must be in two different Availability Zones in the region where you want to deploy your DB instance.
 If you want your DB instance in the VPC to be publicly accessible, you must enable the VPC attributes DNS hostnames and DNS resolution.

+###  performs a failover
+Amazon RDS automatically performs a failover in the event of any of the following:

+Loss of availability in primary Availability Zone
+Loss of network connectivity to primary
+Compute unit failure on primary
+Storage failure on primary

 # Elastic Cache
 IAM Auth is not supported by ElastiCache